komejo/d8-theming-guide/README.md

 ### Libraries and Scripts

 > Drupal 8 doesn't load any additional scripts.
-This means that by default [jQuery is not included](https://www.drupal.org/node/1541860).
+This also means that by default [jQuery is not included](https://www.drupal.org/node/1541860).
 You have to declare it as a dependency for your script in order to use it.
 In the early stages of Drupal 8, this was done using `hook_library_info`.
 Since this was one of the last remaining hooks in Drupal 8, it was [replaced by a `*.libraries.yml` file](https://www.drupal.org/node/2201089).

 Let's add a custom script to our theme.
 The script is location in the `js` folder inside our theme (`/js/custom-script.js`).
 Next, create a `*.libraries.yml` file.
 Let's call this `{theme}.libraries.yml`: